ntepp/local_contexthub_rag/README.md

     ollama pull deepseek-r1 # or your chosen deepseek-r1 model
     ollama pull nomic-embed-text # Download the nomic embed text model
     ```
+    You can add your custom model by setting the variable `LLM_MODEL_NAME='deepseek-r1'` in .env
 5. **Start Ollama, Redis, and Qdrant:**
    *Ollama must be running locally.
 Redis and Qdrant can be run locally or via docker.*
     ```bash